hypar-io/aecSpaceExamples/README.md

 # aecSpaceExamples
-Examples using the aecSpace toolkit
+Examples using the aecSpace toolkit.